Nature Stuff www.mdavid.com.au

-There's a rumour out there that pelicans use that stretchy lower part of their beak to store food but I don't believe that's true.
-Instead they use it more like a net to catch fish.
-They will dip their beak into the water and then lift it out again allowing the water to drain out with the fish still trapped inside.
+You sometimes hear that pelicans use that stretchy lower part of their beak to store food but I don’t believe that’s true.
+Instead, they use it more like a net to catch fish.
+They will dip their beak into the water and then lift it out again, allowing the water to drain out with the fish (hopefully) trapped inside.

-An Australian Pelican coming in for a water landing makes an impressive splash
+1: An Australian Pelican coming in for a water landing makes an impressive splash.
+2: Paddling over the glassy surface of a Sydney pond

-Pelicans are really good at flying.
-The photo above shows a pelican in its typical flying position with its head in and feet up.
-They become very aerodynamically efficient flying like that and this helps them cover some impressive distances, using thermals to gain altitude and plenty of gliding to cover lots of ground.
+Pelicans are superb fliers.
+The photo at the top of this page shows a pelican in its typical flying position with its head in and feet up.
+They become very aerodynamically efficient like that and this helps them cover some impressive distances, using thermals to gain altitude and plenty of gliding to cover lots of ground.

 I'd like to say pelicans always looked as graceful as they do in the air, but they don't.
 On land they look clumsy, bordering on comical, getting around on those webbed feet.